cryptfolionz/api/README.md

 ## Request format

 Do not request a public endpoint more than once per five seconds or you will be automatically blocked.
+(Different pricing plans have different limits.)

 ## API Versioning